berndruecker/flowing-retail/rest/README.md

 * .NET: Download the Camunda enterprise version

 Note that you do not need the enterprise edition to run the examples, the community edition will also do fine.
 But because of less features you do not see historical workflow instances - and that means you do not see that much in Camunda Cockpit if everything runs smoothly.

+## Using Camunda Cloud

+You can get a free hosted instance of Zeebe in Camunda Cloud at [https://camunda.io](https://camunda.io).